 5. Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.

-6. Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.
+6. Use technology to produce and publish writing and to interact and collaborate with others.

 Research to Build and Present Knowledge

-7. Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
+7. Conduct research based on focused questions, demonstrating understanding of the subject under investigation.

 8. Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.

-9. Draw evidence from literary or informational texts to support analysis, reflection, and research.
+9. Draw evidence from literary or informational texts to support analysis, interpretation, reflection, and research.

 Range of Writing

-10. Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.
+10. Write routinely in a variety of genres over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.

-Writing Standards for Literacy in History/Social Studies, Science, Mathematics, and Technical Subjects 6–12 [WHST]
+Writing Standards for Literacy in History/Social Studies, Science, Mathematics, and Career and Technical Subjects 6–12 [WHST]

-The standards below begin at grade 6; standards for pre-k–5 writing in history/social studies, science, mathematics, and technical subjects are integrated into the pre-k–5 Writing standards.
+The standards below begin at grade 6; standards for pre-K–5 writing in history/social studies, science, mathematics, and technical subjects are integrated into the pre-K–5 Writing standards.
 The CCR anchor standards and high school standards in literacy work in tandem to define college and career readiness expectations—the former providing broad standards, the latter providing additional specificity.